What Is Management of Change in Aviation SMS

 By system-level, we are talking about a change that is significant enough to affect the design of your SMS.

-Small changes only effect one small part of your SMS, such as single risk control, and are implemented with corrective-preventative actions (CPAs).
-System changes are a higher level of change that affect multiple areas of operations.
+Small changes only affect one small part of your SMS, such as single risk control, and are implemented with corrective-preventative actions (CPAs).
+System changes are a higher level of change that affects multiple areas of operations.

 Some common examples of change management are: